bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 ## TODO:

-- set fixed zoom on search
+-tweak starter script to work from home

 - darknet scripts are killed on restart?
 - performance
-- link server logs to PID for labyrinth display?
+- link server logs to PID for labyrinth display

+- cache toasts - all or nothing
+- return reward details from cache

+tweak milestones and flight to indicate tht TRP is in the dark net for BN15

 - more hint notes

+- access .lit and .data files from UI

 ## Post MVP:

+- Lab interactions: doors, chests, mimics, grue

 - stanek fragments for darkweb